 That’s not to say that growth can’t be found in international markets.
 It just requires more work to uncover promising companies that may be hidden within indexes.
 And that’s where company-by-company analysis becomes so critical.
 The average stock in Europe may be growing slower than one in the U.S., but growth can still be found by those who look past index averages and examine each opportunity based on its individual characteristics.

-3 reasons why we consider international today
+3 reasons to consider international today

 If you were going fishing, would you limit yourself to half the lake, or would you want to seek opportunities wherever they were available?
 Investing shouldn’t be any different.
-One of the greatest benefits of global investing is that it allows us to consider the world’s best companies, no matter where they are located.
+One of the greatest benefits of global investing is that it allows you to consider the world’s best companies, no matter where they are located.

-In certain sectors, European companies are among the world’s most dominant players, including large pharmaceutical companies such as Novartis, AstraZeneca and Novo Nordisk.
+In certain sectors, European companies are among the world’s most dominant players, including large pharmaceutical companies Novartis, AstraZeneca and Novo Nordisk.
 The luxury goods industry is another example, centered in France, Italy and Switzerland with companies such as LVMH, Kering and Richemont.

 The idea of fishing in a bigger pond may be even more beneficial to income investors.
 That’s because outside the U.S., more companies have tended to pay dividends and have done so at higher levels.
 There were more than six times as many non-U.S. stocks with yields over 3%, as of August 31, 2019.

 International dividend investors don’t have to give up growth potential either.
-For example, semiconductor manufacturers Taiwan Semiconductor and Samsung each had dividend yields above 3%.
+For example, semiconductor manufacturers TSMC and Samsung each had dividend yields above 3%.
 Likewise, pharmaceuticals such as Roche and Novartis are on the cutting edge of cancer research and offer both the potential for capital appreciation and consistent dividend payouts.

 At this late stage of the economic cycle, a sharper focus on dividend-paying companies and lower volatility portfolio strategies may be a good idea.
 But with such a large pool of stocks available, deep fundamental research is key.
 Indeed, not all dividend-payers are created equal.
 Many companies appear solid on the surface but carry significant debt burdens and may be on the cusp of losing their investment-grade credit rating.
-A missed payment or a downgrade could send share prices tumbling, so we focus on companies that are most likely to maintain consistent dividend payments.
+A missed payment or a downgrade could send share prices tumbling, so investors should focus on companies that are most likely to maintain consistent dividend payments.